DHTMLX/docs-suite/docs/form/api/simplevault/simplevault_beforevalidate_event.md

 @signature: {'beforeValidate: (value: ISimpleVaultValue[]) => boolean | void;'}

 @params:
-- value       array  the value to be validated
+`value: array` - the value to be validated

 @returns:
-param   boolean | void     false - to cancel the default action of the event, otherwise true
+Return `false` to cancel the default action of the event; otherwise, `true`.

 @example:
 form.getItem("simplevault").events.on("BeforeValidate", function(value) {